martincostello/update-dotnet-sdk/README.md

     - cron:  '00 20 * * TUE'
   workflow_dispatch:

-# No additional permissions are required for GITHUB_TOKEN as we are using an app.
-permissions:
-  contents: read

 # The Git commit user name and email are set as variables in the organization or repository settings.
 # See https://docs.github.com/actions/learn-github-actions/variables.
 # You can obtain the user name and email for the GitHub app by running the following